-Tignes is a high-altitude, purpose built ski resort at the end of the Tarentaise Valley in the French Alps.
+Tignes is a high-altitude, purpose-built ski resort at the end of the Tarentaise Valley in the French Alps.
 There’s a series of satellite villages mostly located around the 2100 metre level, with two other lift-connected branches lower down the valley.
-The resorts height and its surrounding terrain, reaching up to the Grand Motte cable car station (3459m) means it’s one of the fist ski resorts in the Alps to open during late November or early December, with the glacier skiing normally available from the start of September onwards.
+The resorts height and its surrounding terrain, reaching up to the Grand Motte cable car station (3459m) mean it’s one of the first ski resorts in the Alps to open during late November or early December, with the glacier skiing normally available from the start of September onwards.

 Approximate Transfer Times

 The villages of Tignes all offer access to this vast ski area that is split into four main sections.
 Even without including the slopes of its Neighbour, Val d’Isère, the resort of Tignes boasts around 150 kilometres of piste alone and 47 ski lifts.
 The skiing is mainly above the treeline and this means some of the most reliable snow conditions in the Alps, but on bad weather days it’s possible to find solace on the forested slopes down towards Brévières or by dropping into the La Daille area, on the Val d’Isère side.

 The four main ski areas of Tignes include, The Grande Motte, l'Aiguille Percée, Toviere and Brévières – all with their own identities and all offering something unique for different levels of skier or snowboarder.
 There’s beginner areas in all of the separate satellite villages and a good progression from there into higher blue runs, especially on the Toviere side.
 Whilst Tignes has a reputation for its extensive expert terrain, there’s actually a lot on offer for beginners and intermediates looking to increase their confidence with long blue runs on every sector in the resort.